Sicily is an open-air museum! Let’s take a tour of the island, discovering the most important archeological sites.

 Grotta S. Teodoro ph. beni archeologici soprintendenza Messina

-Let’s go to Taormina.
-The Greek Theatre was built around the III century BC by the Greeks, who manually removed over 100,000 cubic meters of rock from the mountain.
+We reach Taormina, the pearl of the Mediterranean and visit the Teatro Antico.
+IT was built around the III century BC by the Greeks, who manually removed over 100,000 cubic meters of rock from the mountain.
 What we see today dates back to Roman restoration, occurred in the first half of the II century A.D.

 Among some Roman works from the II century, there is the Naumachia in Taormina or, more properly, the Roman Gymnasium.